 Journalling the Bible one chapter at a time.

-We will be starting Bible Reflections 5 at the end of December so plan to sign up for a copy.
+We will be started Bible Reflections 5 at the end of December so don't wait, join now.

 For those who are new where did this begin?

 In 2018, we began a program of Bible reading which took us through every chapter in the Bible.
 For most, it was a challenge to read multiple chapters a day.
 There wasn’t always time to consider everything that you might have been reading.

 The Bible reading challenge was like taking a flight over the United States.
 You get to see a lot but not really up close.
 It was as it were an overview of the Bible.
 There were times when you may have been bogged down reading what felt like the 10,000 verses in the Levitical law.
 I hope you persevered and can now celebrate completing the challenge of reading the Bible in a year.

 Bible Reflections was a Bible reading and journaling program.
 The Bible reading covers a chapter a day for 6 days a week for 50 weeks of the year.
 Yes, it is taking longer than a year to complete but if you're faithful when we are done you will have read and studied the entire Bible.
 Instead of flying over the Bible, we will be taking a road trip so we can see the sights.